munificent/craftinginterpreters/book/a-map-of-the-territory.md

 It turns out human languages are too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
-Alas, we flawed humans still manage to fail to use those simple grammars correctly, so the parser's job also includes telling us by reporting **syntax errors**.
+Alas, we flawed humans still manage to use those simple grammars incorrectly, so the parser's job also includes letting us know when we do by reporting **syntax errors**.

 ### Static analysis